The Shape of Dark Matter Haloes, I. HI Observations of Edge-on Galaxies: Results

-The maximum brightness temperature map resembles a plateau for most of the galaxy, averaging between 80 and 100 K (figure \ref{fig:ESO138-G014-maxtemperature}).
-The only exception is at the left side, where a peak of 140 K is attained.
-This corresponds to the bright region in the south-west region in the DSS image (figure \ref{fig:ESO138-G014-DSS}), and is most likely a star forming region.
+The maximum brightness temperature map forms a plateau throughout most of the galaxy, averaging between 80 and 100\,K (Figure \ref{fig:ESO138-G014} bottom-right).
+The only exception is at the left side, where a peak of 140\,K is attained.
+This corresponds to the bright region in the south-west region in the DSS image (Figure \ref{fig:ESO138-G014} top-left).

-\subsection{ESO 146-G014}
+\subsection{ESO\,146-G014}

-Galaxy \object{ESO 146-G014} is the faintest galaxy in our sample.
-The moment zero maps (figure \ref{fig:ESO146-G014-maxtemperature}) show that the galaxy does not appear to have a fixed plane.
+Galaxy {ESO\,146-G014} is the faintest galaxy in our sample.
+The moment-zero maps (Figure \ref{fig:ESO146-G014} bottom-right) show that the galaxy does not appear to have a fixed plane.
 Instead it looks slightly bent.
-This is most likely due a strong warp, which can also be seen in the visible in the DSS J-band image (figure \ref{fig:ESO146-G014-optical}).
+This is most likely due a strong warp, which can also be seen in the visible in the DSS J-band image (Figure \ref{fig:ESO146-G014} top-left).

-The PV diagram (figure \ref{fig:ESO146-G014-PV}) looks symmetrical, although the integrated spectrum is more asymmetric than the HIPASS spectrum, with a stronger peak at the low-velocity side.
-Overall the galaxy appears to exhibit solid-body rotation.
+The XV-diagram (Figure \ref{fig:ESO146-G014} top-right) looks symmetrical, although the integrated spectrum is more asymmetric than the HIPASS spectrum, with a stronger peak at the low-velocity side.
+Overall, the galaxy appears to exhibit solid-body rotation.

-The maximum surface brightness temperatures appear to form a plateau over major part of the galaxy, averaging around 90 K (figure \ref{fig:ESO146-G014-maxtemperature}).
+The maximum surface brightness temperatures appear to form a plateau over the major part of the galaxy, averaging around 90\,K (Figure \ref{fig:ESO146-G014} bottom-right).
 On the left-hand side of the galaxy, this maximum drops relatively slowly towards the warp.

-\subsection{ESO 274-G001}
+\subsection{ESO\,274-G001}

-\object{ESO 274-G001} is an SAd galaxy.
-At only 3.02 Mpc, it is the closest galaxy in our sample.
-It is also has the least \ion{H}{I} mass of the galaxies in our sample (table \ref{tbl:HISpectrumProperties}).
-Due to it's proximity, it is still the largest galaxy in terms of angular size, spanning 13 arcminutes in width.
-In height it is also very well resolved, covering at least 80 arcseconds.
+is a SAd galaxy.
+At only 3.02\,Mpc, it is the closest galaxy in our sample.
+It is also has the lowest \hi mass of the galaxies in our sample (Table \ref{tbl:HISpectrumProperties}).
+Due to its proximity, it is still the largest galaxy in terms of angular size, spanning 13 arcminutes in width.
+In height, it is also very well resolved, covering at least 80 arcseconds.

-The central hole in the zeroth moment image (figure \ref{fig:ESO274-G001-DSS}) is an artifact, due to the removal of a continuum radio source at this coordinate.
-The most likely explanation is a active galactic nucleus (AGN).
-It is likely at the galactic center (see table \ref{tbl:opticalproperties}) and we have therefore manually centered the galaxy on this position.